ocaml/merlin/index.markdown

 Merlin works best with [Dune](https://github.com/ocaml/dune).
 Merlin will work out-of-the-box with any project built with Dune.
 Just run `dune build` once and Merlin will find its configuration automatically.
+That's it, you can now start editing OCaml code with rich IDE like features !

 When using other build systems manual project configuration is required.
-More details can be found [here](https://github.com/ocaml/merlin/wiki/Project-configuration).

-That's it, you can now start editing OCaml code with rich IDE like features !
+The syntax of the configuration files is described here [here](https://github.com/ocaml/merlin/wiki/Project-configuration).

 If you have an unusual setup and need instructions for building and configuring Merlin manually you should give a look to the github